 Children (under 18 with a paid parent/guardian/adult) and active duty Military or Law Enforcement shoot free.

 Open division: No restrictions on equipment other than those specified above.

 Ironman Class: Only iron sights allowed on both rifle and pistol.
 Sights can be of any configuration or design provided they are metallic or equivalent and provide no visible illumination, magnification, or other optical enhancements.
 No more than one set of sights allowed on either firearm.
 Pistol magazines must not exceed 140mm in length, rifle magazines must not be loaded above 30 rounds.

-Tac-Light Class: One illuminated sight is permitted.
+Tac-Limited Class: One electronic or illuminated sight is permitted on rifles.
 Illuminated sights originally designed to be capable of magnification (whether used or not) are prohibited.
 Pistols must use iron sights as defined above.
 Pistol magazines must not exceed 140mm in length, rifle magazines must not be loaded above 30 rounds.

-Tac-Scope Class: Only one optical or electronic sight capable of magnification is permitted.
+Tac-Scope Class: Only one optical or electronic sight capable of magnification is permitted on rifles.
 Pistols must use iron sights as defined above.
 Pistol magazines must not exceed 140mm in length, rifle magazines must not be loaded above 30 rounds.

 Prepper: No gear requirements or restrictions except that everything used must be carried on the competitor's person throughout every stage and during the whole day (beginning of the safety brief to the last round fired).
 Anything dropped or not carried is "out of play", this includes water, food, rifles, spare parts, etc., however magazines dropped during a stage may be reused.
 Backpacks and gear may be removed briefly between stages to retrieve necessary equipment (food, ammo, etc) provided everything stays within arm’s reach of the competitor.
 Asking other competitors to retrieve equipment for you from your gear is allowed.